qcoumes/GA-physics/README.md

 ![](assets/doc/elongated_square_gyrobicupola.png)

 Since the elongated square gyrobicupola is convex, each plane corresponding to each face does not intersect witch each other inside the arena, but only on the outside.
-This result in the possibility to use these planes in **CGA** for collision detection and reflection computation between the surface of the arena and the balls.
+This results in the possibility to use these planes in **CGA** for collision detection and reflection computation between the surface of the arena and the balls.

-An *elongated square gyrobicupola* is composed 26 faces : 18 squares and 8 triangles.
+An *elongated square gyrobicupola* is composed of 26 faces: 18 squares and 8 triangles.
 The implementation of the classes representing these type of faces are quite similar, they are composed of **3 points** for the Triangle, and **4 points** for the Square, **a plane** computed from the *wedge* of 3 of these points, and a **normal** computed from the *geometric product* of the plane and one of the points :

 E.G. for the square :
 ```cpp